 - Buy them their own water bottles.
 Let them pick a fun design and they should be keener to take it around with them.

-- Build it into your routine .
+- Build it into your routine.
 You can make drinking water more of a regular thing by building it into your summer routine.
 You could even introduce a chart to track their intake and reward them for drinking enough during the day.

 Keep an eye on the weather for extremely hot days and take the right precautions to make the most of it.

-Summer tips to stay safe
+Tips to stay safe in the sun

-That doesn’t mean stay indoors all-day, just make sure everyone is coming back inside or into the shade to take a break from the heat.
+That doesn’t mean stay indoors all day, just make sure everyone is coming back inside or into the shade to take a break from the heat.

 2. Create a summer pack for away days